RaphaelIT7/gmod-holylib/README.md

 #### table INetworkStringTable:GetAllStrings()
 Returns a table containing all the strings.

-#### number INetworkStringTable:FindStringIndex(string pStr)
+#### number INetworkStringTable:FindStringIndex(string value)
-string pStr - The string to find the index of
+string value - The string to find the index of

 Returns the index of the given string.